PenelopeChen/tictactoe/README.md

 ## Approach

 I am methodical when it comes to doing complex projects with multiple components.
 Planning a visual layout first is the easiest for me.
 This allows me to have a visual reference when creating the pseudocodes.
-If there are any complex systems needed for the game, I will eventually add in a flow diagram.
+My intial sketch which got transferred on Figma become my visual reference for creating the pseudocodes.
+With these components, I was able to efficiently code the HTML & CSS files and focus on the vanilla JavaScript file to make the game functional.

 ---

 Copyright Penelope Chen

-**yay** - my friend wrote this for the lols